METEO 3 Lesson 5 Images

 Text description of the scanning the entire thunderstorm image.

-The image depicts a three-dimensional simulation of weather data, illustrating a storm system with vibrant colors.
-Central to the image is a towering, complex structure with swirling red and orange hues, suggesting intense activity, possibly representing precipitation or storm cells.
-The structure extends from a multicolored base map, which includes regions of blue, green, and yellow colors, representing varying intensities on a weather scale, such as rainfall or radar reflectivity.
-White grid lines create a subtle vertical and horizontal frame that divides the image into sections.
-The names "Newcastle" and directional indicators "SOUTH" and "EAST" are labeled on the map, providing geographical context.
-The overall composition conveys dynamic meteorological phenomena.
+The image depicts a three-dimensional simulation of a radar image, the structure of a super-cell thunderstorm.
+Central to the image is a towering, complex structure with swirling red and orange hues, suggesting areas of intense precipitation within the storm.
+The structure extends from a multicolored base map, which includes regions of blue, green, and yellow colors, representing varying radar reflectivity intensities.
+White grid lines create a vertical and horizontal frame that divides the image into sections.
+The town name of "Newcastle" appears and directional indicators "SOUTH" and "EAST" are labeled on the map, providing geographical context.

 Credit: Used with permission, Gibson Ridge Software / National Weather Service